mara/mara-example-project-2/README.md

 &nbsp;

 On Mac, install Postgresql with `brew install -v postgresql`.
 On Ubuntu, follow  [these instructions](https://www.postgresql.org/download/linux/ubuntu/).
-Also, install the [cstore_fdw](https://github.com/citusdata/cstore_fdw) and [postgresql-hll](https://github.com/citusdata/postgresql-hll) extensions from source.
+Also, install the [cstore_fdw](https://github.com/citusdata/cstore_fdw) with `brew install cstore_fdw` and [postgresql-hll](https://github.com/citusdata/postgresql-hll) extensions from source.

 To optimize PostgreSQL for ETL workloads, update your postgresql.conf along [this example](docs/postgresql.conf).